oli-d/nova/service/README.md

 Now imagine, somebody sent us an executable jar file ```timeservice.jar```, which contains our service plus default configuration.
 Unfortunately, when we try to run it, we realize that port 9999 is already in use by another service, so that the ```TimeService``` is not starting up properly.
-Luckily, we have to ways to override the default port 9999.
+Luckily, we have two ways to override the default port 9999.
 The first one is that we can set the appropriate OS environment variable or pass a VM parameter when invoking java:

 ```